 A few years later, though, we viewed it in tribute, my mom, sister, and me sitting on the couch together eating pancakes, with a box of tissues between us, discussing his favorite (A Stop At Willoughby).
 My sister and I call and text each other yearly as episodes play out, and tag each other in Facebook posts throughout the year (when I found a Talky Tina doll online, when she discovered the bobble Mystic Seer).
 My mom was watching the same episode I was when I called to see what model our 1980’s car was for this entry.

 My husband first experienced the marathon with me when we were teenagers, watching it on the couch with my family when we were sixteen.
 The fact that he is willing to watch it yearly is one of the reasons I stayed with him.
 Fourteen years later, and three years ago, when our daughter was two months old, we rang in the new year on our bed, with her between us kicking her little feet while we watched Midnight Sun.
-Now, the family is rolling around me, Riley shouting and bouncing, Jeff trying to corral her, and Ella climbing onto and off of the bed, while I type this and Jack Klugman fights for his son’s life in In Praise of Pip
+Now, the family is rolling around me, Riley shouting and bouncing, Jeff trying to corral her, and Ella climbing onto and off of the bed, while I type this and Jack Klugman fights for his son’s life in In Praise of Pip.

 There is a line in this episode that always motivated me, stuck with me (as many do).
 Klugman's character says it as his major life regret: “It was because I dreamed instead of did- I wished and hoped instead of tried”.
 I have made a habit in life of being sure to DO and TRY (mainly do, Yoda lesson there).
 This was another one my dad always loved, and one of the ones that affects me most now- about the shortness of the time you have with your children and the ones you love, the importance of spending time with them, and is motivating me to put down my writing, and go play with dinosaurs, blocks, and dollhouses.
 With the Twilight Zone playing in the background, of course.